Skip to main content

 Is a heat pump powerful enough for Bay Minette winters?

-Yes — modern variable-speed heat pumps maintain rated capacity down to 17°F outdoor temperature, and Bay Minette rarely sees sustained temperatures below 25°F. Auxiliary electric heat strips engage automatically when the outdoor temperature drops below the balance point.
-The system has no issue meeting load on the coldest nights of the year.
+Yes.
+Modern variable-speed inverter heat pumps maintain near-rated capacity down to about 17°F outdoor temperature, and Bay Minette rarely sees sustained temperatures below the mid-20s.
+Auxiliary electric heat strips engage automatically when the outdoor temperature drops below the system's balance point, so the house keeps up on the coldest nights of the year.
+The cold-snap worry was real on 1990s heat-pump technology; it's largely solved on today's equipment.
+The honest question in Bay Minette isn't whether a heat pump works — it's whether it's the best fit for your specific home or just a workable one.

 What's a dual-fuel hybrid system?

-A heat pump paired with a gas furnace, controlled by a thermostat that switches between the two at a programmable balance-point outdoor temperature.
-The heat pump runs efficiently during mild winter conditions; the gas furnace takes over when temperatures drop below the threshold where heat pump efficiency falls off.
-Best of both fuels for homes that already have gas service.
+It's a heat pump paired with a gas furnace, controlled by a thermostat that switches between the two at a set balance-point outdoor temperature.
+The heat pump runs efficiently through the mild stretches that make up most of a Bay Minette winter; the gas furnace takes over on the rare nights cold enough that heat-pump efficiency falls off.
+You get the efficiency of the heat pump most of the season and the high-temperature recovery of gas on the cold snaps.
+It's the right answer for homes that already have gas service and want the best of both.

 Licensed & Insured